dirkjanfaber/gembird-api/README.md

 gembird-api
 ===========

-A web interface for the Gembird power socket
+A web interface for the Gembird power socket.